Spoiler alert: if you suffer of arachnophobia, this article is not for you!

-They have high Movement (5″ in average with the Broodmaster and the Spider Swarm reaching 6″) but low Wounds and average Strength.
-They don’t have any big damage dealer and rely instead on swarming the opponents with Spiders (being slightly more point-cost effective than the Broodkin).
+They have high Movement (5″ in average with the Broodmaster and the Spider Swarm reaching 6″) but low Wounds and Toughness and average Strength.
+They don’t have any big damage dealer and rely instead on swarming the opponents with Spiders or Broodkin

 What they do have, are numbers: a warband in general would have around 13 fighters (as recommended out of the box, but you can go adjust it to your liking) and would play on the concept that the spiders are there to be used for surprising moves or attacks (not disengage although!).
 And when they die they can return back, being extremely useful in scenarios where you have to avoid certain fighters from dying.

 This until the Broodmaster is alive of course, so that would be your opponent first target and you should protect him as much as you can.
 Once the Broodmaster goes, all Spider Swarms follow immediately after and half of your warband abilities are then useless.